Info for Students

 PSY791 MA thesis: Pre-requisite PSY746 or PSY770.
 Professor Salfati is currently not taking new students. [updated May 2023]

 Research Assistant/Internship positions (for John Jay students): RA and Internship positions are only available as part of PSY798 in the area of Positive Psychology.
 Co/Pre-Req PSY770.
+Voluntary research positions are not available in the IPRU.
 Positions are only available for MA level students.

 Research Assistant/Internship positions (for non-John Jay students): Unfortunately, there are no RA positions or internships available to students outside of John Jay.